argosopentech/argos-translate/README.md

 ### HTML Translation
 The [translate-html](https://github.com/argosopentech/translate-html) library is built on top of Argos Translate and [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/) and parses and translates HTML.
 The LibreTranslate API also has support for translating HTML.

+### Files Translation
+The [argos-translate-files](https://github.com/dingedi/argos-translate-files) library is built on top of Argos Translate and parses and translates files.
+The LibreTranslate API also has support for translating files.

 ## Uninstall

 If you want to uninstall Argos Translate, you may choose the applicable method.